The Chronicles of NightEnD

 His career was already on track, he enjoyed playing games, mostly for fun but soon his competitive drive kicked in and he wanted to see how far that could take him: “I’ve always loved the competition – I’m a competitor and I’ll die as one.”
 His game of choice at the time was WarCraft 3.
 With everything falling into place, Silviu signed up for his first tournament against the best of the best in Romania and what followed was the stuff of legends.

 Going into his first tournament: inexperienced, untrained but full of passion.
 Not only did Silviu play well but he crushed the competition.
-It was at that moment he released this dream of becoming a professional gamer was a possible reality for him, since then he has never looked back.
+It was at that moment he realized this dream of becoming a professional gamer was a possible reality for him, since then he has never looked back.
 With the support of his family Silviu followed his dreams into the wonderful world of eSports.

 Pursuing a career in either WarCraft 3 or StarCraft 2 is very lonely, when you’re competing every loss is all on you, every mistake is all on you, you can't share that pain with teammates.
 For Silviu it was even lonelier: “In Romania the scene is almost nonexistent, there aren’t many players.”
 Regardless of his disadvantage Silviu excelled at WarCraft 3 in his home country and advanced to be known on a global stage.
 However taking that next step is scary to many, but not Silviu.